zulip/zulip/docs/tutorials/life-of-a-request.md

 [zerver/lib/rest.py](https://github.com/zulip/zulip/blob/master/zerver/lib/rest.py))
 so that the action called is `rest_dispatch`.
-This method will authenticate the user, either through a session token from a cookie, or from an `email:api-key` string given via HTTP Basic Auth for API clients.
+This method will authenticate the user, either through a session token from a cookie, or from an `email:api-key` string given via HTTP basic auth for API clients.

 It will then look up what HTTP verb was used (GET, POST, etc) to make